CyEt55/angularPractice/README.md

 Front-End retrieved from Angular getting started tutorial, and connected to a Express Back-End.

+UPDATE: A new Back-End has been generated with Visual Studio, using EntityFrameworkCore

 Using Sequelize ORM to connect to a self hosted PostgresSQL database.

 UPDATE: the Express Back-End has been separated from this project for better visibilty.